WorksApplications/incremental-analysis/README.md

     1. Module A runs incremental-analysis-maven-plugin, and set `spotbugs.skip` as `true`
     2. Module B runs incremental-analysis-maven-plugin, and set `spotbugs.skip` as `false`
     3. Module A runs spotbugs-maven-plugin.
 We expect that Maven skips execution (see 1.) but now `spotbugs.skip` is `false` so it will not be skipped.
+* This plugin does not ensure that the target branch has no potential bugs.
+It is possible to merge buggy code in several cases:
+    1. You added `@CheckForNull` to a method defined in interface.
+Then SpotBugs may find potential bug in its implementation, but it cannot be found by incremental analysis because it scans updated classes only.
+    2. You added `@CheckForNull` to a method.
+Then SpotBugs may find potential bug in its caller, but it cannot be found by incremental analysis because it scans updated classes only.

 ## Copyright